 - Collect a bunch of jewelweed and make a tea.
 That is, bring a pot of water to a boil (4 cups or so), put the jewelweed in (chop a large handful), and let it sit for 20 minutes.
 Then strain it out.

-- You can bath in this tea, just treat the affected area OR freeze it into ice cubes.
+- You can bathe in this tea, just treat the affected area, or freeze it into ice cubes.

 - You can apply the ice to exposed areas or areas that are already suffering from the rash.

 - Transplant some jewelweed to a wetter area of your yard, such as by a pond.
 It is beautiful!

 “The Results of a Clinical Study, in which a 1:4 jewelweed preparation was compared for its effectiveness with other standard poison ivy dermatitis treatments was published in 1958 (Annals of Allerty 1958;16:526-527).
 Of 115 patients treated with jewelweed, 108 responded ‘most dramatically to the topical application of this medication and were entirely relieved of their symptoms within 2 or 3 days after the institution of treatment.’
 It was concluded that jewelweed is an excellent substitute for ACTH and the corticosteroids in the treatment of poison ivy dermatitis.
 The active principle in the plant responsible for this activity remains unidentified.”

 – Varro Tyler, PhD, Herbs of Choice